LoveLess1212/CSE_VGU_ObsidianMarkDown/CTF/Architecture design Problem 1.md

 	* They are actually not tightly mapped and UML is actually not built for architecture design, based on both books that I mentioned.
 	* But we can still use the UML system because it is more readable and understandable.
 * But I disagree with you about later the idea because
 	* In the reference book on which you confirm the slide is based, it is obvious do not mention anything about the relationship between UML diagram and 4+1 view model.
-Furthermore, he disagrees with using UML for architectural design.
+Furthermore, he disagrees with using UML for [[architectural design]].
 	* In the book "UML: Software Engineering with Objects and Components",to which the book "Software engineering" of Sommerville references.
 		* The authors list Sequence diagram (as interaction diagram) beside activity diagram in Process view taking that " they are used to determine the threads of control of the system".
 		* -> Although Sequence diagram can also be used in Logical view, I don't think Sequence diagram is inferior to Activity diagram when representing Process view.